 To quickly recap: A DoS attack — a denial of service attack — is an assault that launches in rapid succession with a focus on making computer systems unresponsive and unavailable.
 It does this through an excess of connections, requests, and other data inputs that intends to overload the victim’s system.
-A DDoS attack takes this attack approach to another level by using multiple internet connections and devices to launch a series of simultaneous attacks — a distributed denial of service — rather than using a single computer or internet connection (i.e., a traditional denial of service or DoS attack).
+DDoS takes this attack approach to another level by using multiple internet connections and devices to launch a series of simultaneous attacks — a distributed denial of service — rather than using a single computer or internet connection (i.e., a traditional denial of service or DoS attack).

 The research team’s report indicates that DDoS attacks jumped significantly in Q1 2022, when they detected 91,052 DDoS attacks.

 How DDoS Attacks are Measured: Packets vs Bandwidth

 As you’ve seen in this article, many of the largest DDoS attacks are often measured in different ways — typically in terms of bandwidth/capacity, which is measured in bits per second (bps), or forwarding rate, which is measured in packets per second (PPS).
 The choice of terms used can significantly change the meaning of any blanket statements about what attacks would be in the running for the title of the biggest DDoS attack in history:

 - The first, bandwidth or capacity, typically refers to the amount of data that can travel through an internet connection.

 - The latter, the packet forwarding rate, refers to the number of packets that can be processed by network devices.